Convex-Dev/convex/docs/network-governance-rules.md

 # Convex Network Governance Rules

-DRAFT - WORK IN PROGRESS

-This draft is being developed in advance of the launch of the Convex Main Network

-Feedback and PRs are welcome, as are discussions on the [Convex Discord](https://discord.com/invite/xfYGq4CT7v)

 ## Preamble

 The Convex Network Governance Rules (the "CNGRs") are maintained by the Convex Foundation acting as the Governance Body to serve the interests of the Convex Ecosystem.